jackadam1981/ChromeEc/docs/fingerprint/fingerprint-dev-for-partners.md

 If you’re not familiar with `git`, Gerrit (code review) and `repo`, here are some docs to help you get started:

-*   [Git and Gerrit Intro for Chromium OS]: Useful to get started as quickly as possible, but does not explain how `git` works under the hood.
+*   [Git and Gerrit Intro for ChromiumOS]: Useful to get started as quickly as possible, but does not explain how `git` works under the hood.
 *   [Set your editor]: Use your favorite editor when writing `git` commit messages.
-*   [Chromium OS Contributing Guide]: Detailed overview of contributing changes to Chromium OS and the workflow we use.
+*   [ChromiumOS Contributing Guide]: Detailed overview of contributing changes to ChromiumOS and the workflow we use.
 *   [Git: Concepts and Workflow]: Good overview of how `git` actually works.
 *   [Gerrit: Concepts and Workflow]: Good overview of how Gerrit works; assumes you understand `git` basics.